The Other Side Village

 MONTHLY PLUS

-PODCAST & VETTED ORG UPDATES IN YOUR INBOX
+PODCAST & FIERCE CERTIFIED ORG UPDATES IN YOUR INBOX

-By signing up for our mailing list you will receive a quick email when we add a podcast or a new vetted organization.
+By signing up for our mailing list you will receive a quick email when we add a podcast or a new Fierce Certified organization.
 You'll also be the first to hear about events and workshops we may have from time to time.
 We won't share your information without your permission.

 Great!
 Please check your inbox and click the confirmation link.